 When it comes to feeding your dog, there are some decisions you need to make.
 Proper nutrition is one of your dog's basic needs, and it's about more than just the brand of dog food.
-Check out the answers to some basic questions many dog owners have about have about feeding.
+Check out the answers to some basic questions many dog owners have about feeding.

-What Type of Dog Food is Best for My Dog?
+What Type of Dog Food Is Best for My Dog?

 Because there are so many commercial dog food brands available, choosing a dog food can be quite overwhelming.
 All commercial diets with the AAFCO label are considered "complete and balanced" for dogs.
 This means that the diet sustains life and meets a dog's basic nutritional needs.
 However, not all dog foods are created equal.
 Many experts agree that the quality of ingredients plays a major role in a dog's health and well-being.